Criminal Sexual Conduct (CSC)

 - The alleged victim is drugged and incapacitated without their consent.

 CSC in the 2nd degree is where aggravated coercion, or threats to use force or violence of a high and aggravated nature, is used to accomplish a rape.
-Third degree CSC is punishable by up to 20 years in prison.
+Second degree CSC is punishable by up to 20 years in prison.